 The 2015 enrollment was the highest enrollment in the Program since its initiation.
-In 2022, 195,569 acres were enrolled in the Program, a decline of less than 1% from the previous year (2021).
-Since 2015, there has been a slight but steady decline in acres enrolled, with the number of enrollments in 2022 reaching its lowest total since 2009, which was just under 180,000 acres (see Figure 1).
+In 2023, 192,271 acres were enrolled in the Program, a decline of about 4% from the previous year (2022).
+Since 2015, there has been a slow but steady decline in acres enrolled, with the number of acres enrolled in 2023 reaching its lowest total since 2009, just under 180,000 acres (see Figure 1).

-Figure 1 - 2000 to 2022 Enrollment Trends (acres) by County
+Figure 1 - 2001 to 2023 Enrollment Trends (acres) by County

 Table 1 (below) shows the enrollment trends between 2000 and 2009, prior to the economic downturn.
 During this period, all counties experienced a decline in acres enrolled in the Program.
-This decrease is consistent with the growing outward pressure that the region saw with development at that time.
-Table 2 shows the trends since 2009, after market recovery.
-Since 2000, Dakota County continues to have the most significant increase in acres enrolled, with an increase of 7%.
-Anoka, Hennepin, and Washington Counties have continued to experience the most decline in the program since 2000, with overall 80%, 24%, and 27% decreases, respectively.
-It should be noted, however, that Anoka County had the fewest enrolled acres overall, and declined from 3,026 to 593 acres.
-Hennepin County had the largest decline with a decrease of 3,205 acres.
-A potential reason for the decline in acreage could be a result of the most recent provision of the statute which allows an early termination out of the Program by getting approval from the local authority which is explained in greater detail under the Expiration section of this report.
-Ramsey County does not have any properties enrolled in the program since it is considered largely urbanized.
+This decrease is consistent with the growing outward pressure that the region saw.
+Table 2 shows the trends since 2009, after the market recovered.
+Since 2000, Dakota County continues to have the most significant increase in acres enrolled, with an increase of 5%.
+Anoka, Hennepin, and Washington Counties have continued to experience the most decline in the program since 2000, with overall decreases of 85%, 30%, and 30%, respectively.
+It should be noted, however, that Anoka County had the fewest enrolled acres overall, and declined from 3,026 to 468 acres.
+Hennepin County had the largest decline in term so acres lost with a decrease of 4,026 acres.
+A potential reason for the recent decline in acreage could be the 2019 change to the statute which allowed for the early termination of the program.
+This change is explained in greater detail under the Expiration section of this report.
+Due to its urbanized nature, Ramsey County does not have any properties enrolled in the program.